 Laws in other countries within Europe

 In Austria and Switzerland, it is road legal to ride your citycoco on bike lane and pavement up to 25km/h.

 In Sweden, driving license and traffic insurance are mandatory for this kind of vehicle.
 License number plate is needed if citycoco motor power bigger than 1KW.

 In Denmark, any scooter faster than 30km/h would need a driving license and insurance compulsively.
 Otherwise you will face a hefty fine from police.

-We Gofunsport have EEC/COC citycoco E scooter stocked in our Germany warehouse now, which will guarantee the legality to ride on public road.
+We Gofunsport have EEC/COC citycoco E scooter stocked in our French warehouse now, which will guarantee the legality to ride on public road.
 Looking for potential dealers and agents from all over Europe Union countries.